 Thus Congress would first have to approve funding for a program or series of programs implementing national adoption of blockchain in US democratic elections, most likely through programs attached to subsidies incentivizing state governments to replace their current voting systems with, or otherwise integrate, blockchain into their statewide election processes, at which point such a program or programs would need to proceed through the Federal Election Commission to determine appropriate regulations on the technology and its use in all 50 states.

 After that, the programmatic elements of the technology’s adoption state-by-state would have to work through state budgets to gain full implementation and integration into state election processes.
 All things being equal in terms of federal legislative priorities, the process from start to full integration would probably take about 2 to 2.5 years.
+Blockchain consultancy can greatly expedite this process for companies looking to put themselves on the blockchain.

-Looking through this lens, integrating blockchain into the United States’ voting infrastructure would force voting commissions, politically active nonprofits, political consulting firms, and political parties on every level to refocus their workforce hiring priorities, at least in part, on cryptographers and cybersecurity professionals, and place more value on contracting 3rd party service providers with those skill sets in order to implement blockchain’s electioneering use case.
+Integrating blockchain into the United States’ voting infrastructure would force voting commissions, politically active nonprofits, political consulting firms, and political parties on every level to refocus their workforce hiring priorities, at least in part, on cryptographers and cybersecurity professionals, and place more value on contracting 3rd party service providers with those skill sets in order to implement blockchain’s electioneering use case.

 You can learn more about the future of blockchain from a panel of experts here.